DanieleMaselli/gestalten-in-code/README.md

 ###Personal thoughs

 _My second attempt for a analogue algorithm was definitly more accurate on the description.
 Even it was explained very well, most of the people draw something that i never though about it.
 I didn't wont to create a text that scares the reader or make him think to much for concluding an action.
 For that reason i found interesting the different visual tension giving from a cricle and a line to create some sort of grid.
-While looking on different drawings, we can recongize that every person gives a different touch and express themself in different way by just using a circle and a line._
+While looking on different drawings, we can recongize that every person gives a different touch and express themself in different way by just using a circle and a line.
+The problems for creating my expectation for this work, was more on getting the people covering the whole paper with circle and lines, and not just 3 or 4 circle.
+But i like the results, even i expected to create more some sort of a texture maze all over the paper._